Jbachtiger/ci-pp2-quizanaughts/README.md

 - __Game Menu__

   - This is the main section of the website which includes the game UI.
 It is responsive and includes the begin quiz, how to play and contact buttons
-  - The purpose of this section is to allow the user to navigate the game options easily across all devices without having to use a back button to get to the next page
+  - The purpose of this section is to allow the user to navigate the game options easily across all devices without having to click through too many pages to get to their desired destination
   ![Game Menu](docs/feature-screenshots/game-menu.png)

 - __Title and Welcome Text__